Casey Donahew set to perform during Lone Star NYE 2023

 The Texas country artist will play a handful of his hit songs leading up to a spectacular fireworks show on the Reunion Tower.
 He’ll then continue the party past midnight as we celebrate a new year and new beginnings!

-The New Year’s Eve program Donahew will be featured on is set to air December 31 from 11:30 p.m. to 12:30 a.m.
+The New Year’s Eve program Donahew will be featured on is set to air on Dec.
+31 from 11:30 p.m. to 12:30 a.m.
 CT.
 The program will be hosted by KARK anchor D.J.
 Williams and KXAS anchor Katy Blakey.

 “Lone Star NYE 2023” will broadcast across the state of Texas, as well as affiliates in Oklahoma, Louisiana, Arkansas, Kansas, and Missouri.